caidongyun/seccheck/readme_gui.txt

-Cppcheck GUI
+Seccheck GUI
 ============
-This is a GUI for cppcheck.
-It allows selecting folder or set of files to check with cppcheck and shows list of found errors.
+This is a GUI for seccheck.
+It allows selecting folder or set of files to check with seccheck and shows list of found errors.

 Running
 -------